- An accident or collision

-A powertrain warranty covers the systems and components that make a car run.
+A powertrain is the systems and components that make a car run.
 Here’s what’s covered in a typical powertrain warranty:

 Your engine and all of its components will be covered.
 That includes crankshaft, pistons, timing belt and gears, intake and exhaust valves, and the oil pump, among other items.
 Other internal parts may be covered in some warranties, depending on where and how the damage occurs.

-Transmission protection is standard, but you need to know the details.
+Transmission protection is standard with powertrain warranties, but you need to know the details of your contract.
 Usually, all internal parts like the mounts and torque converter are covered.
 However, a powertrain warranty often excludes cables and electrical items, so be sure to read the fine print.

 Axle shafts are covered in a typical powertrain warranty, as are many of the internal parts and axle housing.